 At the time of Buddha and Confucius, the sage Lao Tzu gives China a perfect philosophy.
-While Confucius teaches morals and good social behavior, Lao Tzu advocates a philosophy of action of the closest Buddha’s teachings.
+While Confucius teaches morals and good social behavior, Lao Tzu advocates a philosophy of action closer to Buddha’s teachings.

-We have seen how Confucius conceives the relationship of the individual and of society.
-See what Lao Tzu said on this subject: “Governs best who governs least.
+We have seen how Confucius conceives the relationship between individuals and society.
+Lao Tzu said: “Governs best who governs least.
 Knowing oneself is the only way to govern.
 Who does not govern himself can not govern others.”
 They both agree, which is rare.
 Because Confucius was more interested in social relationships, when Lao Tzu gives priority to self-control.
-Which is the same anyway.
+Which comes back to the same anyway.

 “If you want peace, waives the study” adds Lao Tzu.
 But he does not refuse the study by these words, what might think a quick reader.
 He is just warning that studying doesn’t mean peace of mind.
 The study is important because it leads to the knowledge of things and therefore of yourself.
 For knowledge, i.e. study, will bring peace of heart – according to Confucius.
 I agree completely.
 “I’ve never had a grief that an hour of reading hasn’t dissipated” wrote Montesquieu.
 No doubt he has had only minor troubles.

 However, the reading is sometimes the most beautiful counterpoint to the loneliness of the spirit.
 I use it thoroughly, finding in their works companions in my heart.
 “Intelligent people know others.
 Enlightened people know themselves.
 You can conquer others with power, But it takes true strength to conquer yourself.
 Ambitious people force their will on others, But content people are already wealthy.
 Prudent people will abide.
 People unconquered by the idea of death will live long.
 People who die and do not perish enjoys eternal youth.”
 (Source)Lao Tzu, Tao Te Ching, Chapter 33